ChurchSafety Logo and homepage linkPencil

 Bullet pointThe load

 Think about the weight of the object.
 While some loads might be heavy and others light, think also about the size and shape of the load and the number to be carried or lifted.
 Some items (such as boxes with handles) are easier to carry than a large plastic bag which is much lighter but bulkier.
-Consider also how stable the load it – it could be off balance (like a television screen with the weight to the front) or an object that slides about inside a box.
-Lastly, think about the properties of the load, including temperature, sharp objects, chemical risks (although you are likely to need to complete a separate chemical risk assessment) and suchlike.
+Consider also how stable the load is – it could be off balance or an object that slides about inside a box.
+Lastly, think about the properties of the load, including temperature, sharp objects, chemical risks (although you are likely to need to complete a separate chemical risk assessment).

 Bullet pointThe individual

 Not all people are identical – some are able to carry a much heavier weight than others and there is no 'standard' maximum weight that a person is permitted to lift.
-The best approach is to discuss the matter with the person or people doing the carrying, bearing in mind that they might over-estimate their strength and stamina.
-Remember that younger people are more prone to injury and at a certain age might over-estimate their capabilities due to peer pressure.
+The best approach is to discuss this with the person or people doing the carrying, bearing in mind that they might overestimate their strength and stamina.
+Remember that younger people are more prone to injury and in adolescence might overestimate their capabilities or be subject to peer pressure.

 Bullet pointThe environment